piroor/send-tabs-to-device-simulator/README.md

 Addons for Fenix have many restrictions, so some addons cannot support both Firefox (on desktop PC environments) and Fenix.
 This project aims to provide a small addon supporting both Desktop and Android, and providing APIs for other addons to send tabs between devices.

-## Usecases
+## Do you need to use this addon?

-### Send Tabs from Desktop to Desktop
+### Send Tabs from Desktop (to other devices: Desktop or Android)

 Does your addon have its own "Send Tabs to Device" feature?

 * Yes: You don't need to use this addon.
   * Of course you can reduce the cost to develop its owne sync feature, if your addon accepts dependency to this addon.
-* No: You can use this addon via its API.
-You can reduce the cost to develop any custom sync feature.

-### Send Tabs from Desktop to Android

-Does your addon support both Desktop and Android, and have its own "Send Tabs to Device" feature?

-* Yes: You don't need to use this addon.
-  * Of course you can reduce the cost to develop its owne sync feature, if your addon accepts dependency to this addon.
-* No: You can use this addon via its API.
-You can reduce the cost to develop any custom sync feature.
+* No: *You should use this addon via its API.*

-### Send Tabs from Android to Desktop
+### Send Tabs from Android (to other devices: mainly Desktop)

 You don't need to use this addon because Fenix's built-in feature is the easiest way to send tabs from Android to Desktop.